MudassirS0hail/LawyerUp/README.md

 # LawyerUp

-an application me and Ahmad(my fyp partner at uni) are designing for out final year project
+an application me and Ahmad(my fyp partner at uni) are designing for out final year project.